Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Conclusion

-The work in this paper can be extended in multiple directions.
-First, this paper assumes a certain type of ride-sharing service.
-However, many other demand-responsive services (e.g., taxi service, dial-a-ride) could be considered as well, because they can be modeled under a similar queuing network model \citep{Daganzo2019Paper}.
-In addition, although ride-sharing service is advantageous for high-demand areas (such that the matching probability is high), it may be beneficial to use non-shared taxi service where demand is very low.
+In addition, although ride-pooling service is advantageous for high-demand areas (such that the matching probability is high), it may be beneficial to use non-shared taxi service where demand is very low.
 Therefore, an interesting extension to this paper is to allow the TNC platform to decide which zones to provide which type of service, or which combinations of services, and how the TNCs can optimally set the prices for different services (see similar efforts in \citet{zhang2021pool} and \citet{jacob2021ride}).

-In this paper, demand is spatially heterogeneous but temporally homogeneous.
-In the real world, demand is often also notably heterogeneous in the time dimension; it would be interesting to explore the system dynamics based on either continuous (e.g., the fluid model in \citet{xu2021generalized}) or discrete models (e.g., cell transmission model in \citet{daganzo1994cell} and zone-based system in \citet{lei2019path}).
-Finally, this paper assumes constant vehicle speed.
-In future research, it is possible to consider local traffic congestion as a function of the number of vehicles in each zone (e.g., using a macroscopic fundamental diagram as in \citet{daganzo2008analytical}), and quantify the travel time of vehicles and passengers under explicit consideration of traffic delay.
+In this paper, the system is spatially heterogeneous but temporally homogeneous.
+In the real world, service demand and supply could often be notably heterogeneous in the time dimension.
+It would be interesting to explore the system dynamics and possibly adaptive control laws (e.g., for rebalancing) based on either continuous (e.g., the fluid model in \citet{xu2021generalized}) or discrete models (e.g., cell transmission model in \citet{daganzo1994cell} and zone-based system in \citet{lei2019path}).

+Finally, this paper assumes constant vehicle speed in a Manhattan metric space, and the study region is partitioned into square zones for convenience of distance estimation.
+In future research, it is possible to (i) explicitly capture local traffic congestion by quantifying vehicle travel time as a function of the number of vehicles in each zone (e.g., using a macroscopic fundamental diagram as in \citet{daganzo2008analytical}) ; and (ii) try other zone partition shapes (e.g., hexagons) under different distance metrics \citep{xie2015optimal} --- the multi-zone model framework still applies as long as the directional relationships for every pair of zones and their expected distances are computed accordingly.
 In so doing, we can also incorporate environmental impacts and externalities into the service design model.